Tanzania

 Did anything surprise you about the destination?

-I was struck by how stunning the beaches in northern Zanzibar are.
-From my cliff-top thatched bungalow at Sunshine Marine Lodge, I had sweeping views of Mnemba Island’s white sands and access to a relaxing semi-private beach.
-The clear water was perfect for a morning dip!
+During my stay at Baraza in Zanzibar, I was struck by the stunning scenery.
+From my elegant villa, I enjoyed sweeping views of Bwejuu Beach and had easy access to the on-site spa.
+The clear water was perfect for a refreshing morning dip!

 Palm trees